StormaticsStormatics

 Optimize performance by identifying database degradation over time and fixing inefficient queries, outdated statistics, and misconfigured settings

-Preempt potential issues before they become critical problems by proactively identifying and addressing them
+Preempt critical problems from derailing your operations by proactively identifying issues and addressing them

 Enhance database security to protect sensitive data by keeping up with evolving security threats, identifying vulnerabilities, and following best practices